Javan black-capped babbler

 The Javan black-capped babbler (Pellorneum capistratum) is a species of bird in the family Pellorneidae.

 It is endemic to the island of Java in Indonesia.
 The Malayan black-capped babbler (P. nigrocapitatum) and the Bornean black-capped babbler (P. capistratoides) were both formerly considered conspecific, but were split from it in 2021.

 Its natural habitat is subtropical or tropical moist lowland forest.

+Diet

+It forages in the understory of forests.